cheeze31/cheeze31/README.md

 I am a university student with great curiosity for the applications of data science and machine learning.
 My repositories feature R and Python investigations in machine learning concepts and data analysis projects.

 ### 👩‍💻 My Projects
-- [Investigation of Least Squared Linear Regression]
+- [Investigation of Least Squares Regression]
 - [Google Data Analytics Capstone Case Study](https://github.com/cheeze31/case_study)

 ### 🤔 In Progress Projects